 Ever since the late 1990s, numerous industries have set off to digitize their work to work operation.
 However, as folks were sent home during the first half of 2020, managers found out through internal controls and audits that there were still documents hart exist exclusively in the printed form.

 That’s why the COVID-19 pandemic presented the perfect opportunity to finally complete the digitization process that commenced years and even decades ago.
+Installation of software like Entity Extraction and different information management systems will help your company pivot to the digital era.
 Without it, it would be impossible to increase productivity, as all forms and documents have to be digital.

 The rise of cloud computing